alx280586-lab/Idk/README.md

 python main.py
 ```

+- The CLI automatically loads the persona, heuristics, and allowed documentation sources you configured during setup.
 - Type your request, e.g., `Make a script that picks a random spawn tagged NPC and explain it.`
 - Use the command `train` to re-run the training suite and update heuristics from the latest examples.
 - Exit with `quit` or `exit`.